woossi0/suite/docs/usermanual/source/intro/installation/redhat/minorupdate.rst

          yum remove gdal-filegdb

 #.
 Be sure to update any additional :ref:`packages <intro.installation.redhat.packages>` that you installed originally.
-For example, to update the :ref:`Boundless SDK <webapps.sdk>`:
+For example, to update the :ref:`WPS Builder <processing.wpsbuilder>`:

    .. code-block:: bash

-      yum upgrade opengeo-webapp-sdk
+      yum upgrade opengeo-wpsbuilder

 #.
 Restart the Suite